satishgunjal/satishgunjal.github.io/_pages/about.md

 ---

-My name Satish Gunjal.
+My name is Satish Gunjal.
 I am passionate about technology, particularly about machine learning and electric cars.
 I love programming and building things!

 Formally educated as an engineer and now working in an IT company with than 14 years of experience.